solana-foundation/developer-content/content/guides/advanced/testing-with-jest-and-bankrun.md

 #### Getting account data

-While you can still use `connection.getAccount` to get the account data of an account you can also use the `client.getAccount` function to get the account data of an account.
-This will return a `Promise<Account>`.
+While you can still use `connection.getAccount` to retrieve account data, the preferred method in the bankrun framework is to use `client.getAccount`, which returns a `Promise<Account>`.
+This method aligns better with the testing framework's design.
+However, if you prefer consistency with how accounts are retrieved in the rest of your Solana codebase, you can continue using connection.getAccount.
+Choose the method that best fits your specific use case.

 ```js
 await client.getAccount(playerPDA).then(info => {